 U.S. News strongly believes in the transparency of the data collection and ranking process.
 As part of these efforts, we want to discuss the source of some of the data questions we use on the annual U.S. News statistical survey sent to colleges.

-The 2014-2015 Common Data Set has been finalized and is ready for use on the 2014-2015 college and university statistical data collection surveys conducted by participating publishers.
+The 2015-2016 Common Data Set has been finalized and is ready for use on 2015-2016 college and university statistical data collection surveys conducted by participating publishers.
 It should be noted that all three of the participating publishers (listed below) ask many additional questions of colleges beyond what is covered in the set.
-These additional data questions and profile information are used on each publisher's website and print products.

-In the case of U.S. News & World Report, some of the additional data we ask for on our annual statistical survey – such as faculty salaries, financial information and alumni giving – are used as indicators in the ranking methodology to compute the Best Colleges rankings.
-Most of the questions U.S. News asks that are not part of the set appear on our website but are not part of the ranking methodology.
+In the case of U.S. News & World Report, some of the additional data we ask for on our annual statistical surveys – such as faculty salaries, financial information from a school's annual operating budget and alumni giving data – are used as indicators in the ranking methodology to compute the Best Colleges rankings.
+Most of the questions U.S. News asks that are not part of the Common Data Set appear on our website as part of each college's profile but are not part of the ranking methodology.